 Wofford’s student organization for LGBTQIA-identified students and their allies, LGBTerriers hosts meetings and programs throughout the academic year.
 Visit the organization at the fall semester interest fair to sign up for emails and updates.

-In April 2018, Wofford held its inaugural Pride Month celebration.
-Events included an LGBTQIA alumni panel and reception, an LGBTQIA Ally Training led by experts for Wofford faculty and staff, community conversation on the queer experience at Wofford and much more.
+Wofford annually observes Pride Month in April.
+Events have included an LGBTQIA alumni panel and reception, an LGBTQIA Ally Training for Wofford faculty and staff led by experts, community conversations on the queer experience at Wofford and much more.

 Office of Residence Life:

-All Wofford residence assistants (RAs) participate in LGBTQIA ally training.
-The Office of Residence Life also has specific policies for students that identify as transgender regarding affirming housing options.
-For housing options, contact Allen Lollis, assistant director of residence life, at email@example.com or 864-597-5100 or Demario Watts, assistant dean of students for diversity and leadership development at firstname.lastname@example.org.
+All Wofford resident assistants (RAs) participate in LGBTQIA ally training.
+The Office of Residence Life also has specific policies for students who identify as transgender regarding affirming housing options.
+For housing options, contact Allen Lollis, assistant director of residence life, at email@example.com.

 Upstate Pride is a non-profit organization founded in Spartanburg to empower people of all sexualities and genders in the 10-county Upstate South Carolina region.
 The group hosts various educational and social programs, including the annual Pride March and Celebration in Barnet Park in downtown Spartanburg.

 SC Equality works to advance the civil and human rights of LGBTQIA-identified South Carolinians and their families.

 Gender Benders is a grassroots organization for transgender/gender-diverse individuals across the Southeast.